Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Deadline:

-Mon Mar 30, 17:00
+Mon Apr 5, 17:00

-16 Retake Exam
+TBD Retake Exam

 Practical Assignments

 This course has two practical assignments that take the form of small projects, developing parts of an advanced ray tracing-based renderer.
-You may work on the practical assignments in groups of two students.
+You should work on the practical assignments in groups of two students.
 Only if you cannot find a partner, you may do the practical assignments by yourself, but the expected magnitude of the project remains the same.
 The practical assignments have as outcomes a ray tracing-based renderer with a relevant advanced feature, which make great additions to your portfolio.

 1. Acceleration structures: You will (implement and) compare the performance of at least two acceleration structures in a ray tracing-based renderer.